-Built underground in the residential heart of Redcliffe, the station is an opportunity for the area to become an urban village that will serve the growing community and airport business park and direct factory outlet planned for the area.
+Built underground in the residential heart of Redcliffe, the station is an opportunity for the area to become an urban village that will serve the growing community, airport business park and direct factory outlet.

 That’s why the METRONET team is working closely with the City of Belmont on its plans which will eventually see the area designed with public spaces, shops, housing, cafes and other services nearby.